FormingWorlds/Obliqua/docs/src/tutorials/plotting.md

 - `Obliqua.plotting.plot_surface_heating`: Plots the surface tidal power as a function of latitude and longitude.
 - `Obliqua.plotting.plot_relaxation_solution`: Plots the $y$-functions as a function of the radius.
 (Specifically useful for debugging the relaxation models, but can be used for the other models as well).

+Additionally, the user can use the python based `visualize_output.ipynb` notebook to visualize the output of the tidal models.
+This notebook is located in the `examples` folder.

 ---
 ---